-Young children often swear because they’re exploring language.
-They might be testing a new word, perhaps to understand its meaning.
-When school-age children swear, it’s usually to vent some negative feelings.
-It’s a response to something painful, upsetting or frustrating.
+When school-age children swear, it’s usually to express negative feelings.
+It’s often a response to something painful, upsetting or frustrating.

 Children might also swear to fit in socially.
 They might be trying to be part of the group, or to stand out by being funny or adding shock value to their talk.
 Children might also be imitating others when they swear.

 Your reaction will influence whether your child swears again.
-Stay calm and explain clearly that the word your child used is not acceptable.
+Stay calm and explain clearly that the word your child used is not OK.
+You could also explain that the word might hurt other people’s feelings.
 This will go a long way towards preventing future swearing.

-- You might also explain to your child that some words that are acceptable at home might not be acceptable at school (or other settings such as church or other children’s homes) – that different places have different rules.
+- Explain to your child that some words that are acceptable at home might not be acceptable at school (or church or other children’s homes).
+Different places have different rules.

 Praise your child when you notice him dealing more appropriately with anger or frustration.
 For example, if your child tells you that a playmate was using swear words to tease him, praise your child for walking away from the situation and not using those words himself.

-- Your child will hear words out in public that you have said are unacceptable.
+Your child will hear words in public that you’ve said are unacceptable.
 It’s good to be prepared for this situation.
 If your child asks you why somebody is using a bad word, you could talk about how people in different families have different rules.

 Tackling swearing by dealing with the cause

-Some children will keep pushing the boundaries after being told not to.
-If you find yourself in this situation, try the following strategies:
+Some children will keep pushing swearing boundaries after being told not to.
+If you find yourself in this situation, you could try the following strategies:

 - Clearly state the rules.
-For example, say, ‘We use polite language in this family’.
+For example, you could say, ‘We use respectful language in this family’.

-- Tell your child what the consequences will be if you hear swear words (for example, time out or loss of privileges such as TV time or pocket money and so on).
+- Tell your child what the consequences will be if you hear swear words – for example, time-out or loss of privileges like TV time, pocket money and so on.

-- Praise your child for not swearing in situations where he normally would.
-Or if he has gone a long time without swearing, tell him how proud you are that he used manners and lots of polite language.
+- Praise your child for not swearing in situations where she normally would.
+Or if she has gone a long time without swearing, tell her how proud you are that she has used manners and lots of respectful language.

-If swearing is one of several inappropriate behaviours that your child shows, you might consider seeking help from a child health professional such as a psychologist
+If swearing is one of several inappropriate behaviours that your child shows, you might consider seeking help from a child health professional like a psychologist

 or school counsellor.
 Your child’s school or your GP might be able to recommend someone in your area.